Kathryn Bryan, LMFT, ATR-BC

 Why Going to Therapy Does Not Mean You are Weak or Flawed

 Going to therapy means you are serious about your health.
 Would you go to a medical doctor if you had a serious medical issue?
 Of course you would.
 What is difficult for our culture to accept is that mental illness is a serious health issue and serious health conditions require treatment.
 In addition to serious mental illness like depression and anxiety, therapy can be a way to address other concerns that are influencing the quality of your life.
 For example, I recently saw a couple for couples therapy and although neither of them had a serious mental illness the frequent arguments and difficulty communicating effectively to one another was seriously affecting their quality of life and the lives of their children.
 It was helpful for them to meet with a neutral 3rd party with specific training about developing healthy relationships to help them sort out the root of their conflict.
 Is it weak or flawed to want a better life?

 - Clinical Supervision

 - Marriage, Couples, or Relationship Counseling

 Groups I Work With

-Children/Teens/Families, Trauma-exposure, Military Families/Vets, First Responders/Vicarious Trauma, LGBT, HIV+, Acculturation, Asian-Pacific clients, etc. We have several therapists in our counseling center, so we cover broad range of topics/presenting concerns.
+Children/Teens/Families, Trauma-exposure, Military Families/Vets, First Responders/Vicarious Trauma, LGBT, HIV+, Acculturation, Asian-Pacific clients, etc. We have many qualified clinicians in our counseling center, so we cover broad range of topics/presenting concerns.